donwibier/DXTextTickerSample/README.md

 # DXTextTickerSample
-A text ticker example by using the Image Gallery Control
+A text ticker example by using the DevExpress Image Slider Control